xuanhao44/Self-Stabilization/note_2_1.md

 ![legal_execution](images/legal_execution.png)

-- A self-stabilizing system can be started in any arbitrary configuration and will eventually exhibit a desired “legal” behavior.
+- A self-stabilizing system can be started in any arbitrary configuration and will eventually exhibit a desired "legal" behavior.
 - We define the desired legal behavior by a set of legal executions denoted $LE$.
 - Every system execution of a self-stabilizing system should have a suffix that appears in $LE$.
 - A configuration $c$ is safe with regard to a task $LE$ and an algorithm if every fair execution of the algorithm that starts from $c$ belongs to $LE$.